Informed Consent Regarding Mastectomy and Breast Reconstruction: Who Makes the Final Decision?

 Settlement

-Due to these numerous, serious deficiencies in the patient’s care and the resulting delay in the initiation of chemotherapy, the case was settled for $1.7 million on behalf of the plastic surgeons.
+Due to these numerous, serious deficiencies in the patient’s care and the resulting delay in the initiation of chemotherapy, the case was settled on behalf of the plastic surgeons.
 The general surgeon, named in the lawsuit but not an MLMIC insured, also participated in the settlement.

 Legal Analysis